Madan Theatre

-Madan Theatre Company, also known as Madan Theatres Limited or Madan Theatres in short, was a film production company founded by Jamshedji Framji Madan, one of the pioneers of Indian Cinema.
+Madan Theatre Company, also known as Madan Theatres Limited or Madan Theatres in short, was a film production company founded by Jamshedji Framji & his partner Kanhaiyalal Kaushik, one of the pioneers of Indian Cinema.

 History

-Madan, a young Parsi businessman, who had experience in Theatre shows from an early age, stepped into entertainment business in 1902, when he started bioscope shows of imported cinemas a tent in Maidan, Calcutta.
+A young Parsi businessman, who had experience in Theatre shows from an early age, stepped into entertainment business in 1902, when he started bioscope shows of imported cinemas a tent in Maidan, Calcutta.

 After World War I, Madan's Theatre business started growing rapidly.
-In 1919, his business became a joint stock company with the name of Madan Theatres Limited.
+In 1919 pt Kanhaiyalal Kaushik joint hands with Jamshedji, his business became a joint stock company with the name of Madan Theatres Limited.
 Madan Theatres and its associates had a great control over theatre houses in India those days.

-J J Madan, third son of Jamshedji Framji Madan, became managing director of Madan Theatres after the death of his father in 1923.
+J. J, third son of Jamshedji Framji, became managing director of Madan Theatres after the death of his father in 1923.
 Madan Theatres reached a peak in late 1920s when it owned 127 theatres and controlled half of the country's box office.
 Madan Theatres produced a number of popular and landmark films till 1937.